 Visual skills involve processing and interpreting information through visual stimuli such as images, colors, shapes, and spatial relationships.
 They enable us to perceive the physical characteristics of our surroundings, recognize objects and people, and comprehend visual representations such as graphs, charts, and maps.
 Visual skills are closely associated with spatial awareness, pattern recognition, and visual memory.
 They allow us to absorb information quickly, analyze visual data, and form mental images.
 Hence, this is why the new format O-Level oral exams introduced the

 Auditory skills focus on processing and interpreting information through sound and speech.
 They enable us to perceive and understand spoken language, discern different pitches and tones, and identify various sounds in our environment.
 Auditory skills are essential for communication, allowing us to listen, comprehend, and respond effectively to verbal cues.
 Auditory skills play a vital role in our daily lives, facilitating social interactions, language development, and the interpretation of sound-related information.
-Hence, students are being tested for their auditory prowess in the Spoken Interaction section – students must engage in a discussion with the examiners on a topic based on a visual stimulus in the form of a video clip.
+Hence, students are being tested for their auditory prowess in the Spoken Interaction section – students must engage in a discussion with the examiners on a topic broadly related to the theme of the video prompt shown from the planned response section.
 The examiners will be asking questions and students must listen to the questions carefully and answer accordingly.
 Students need to have the auditory skills to help them capture the nuances and emotional qualities conveyed through sound and speech.

 Enjoy a Smooth Transition to Tertiary Education